furechan/mplchart/README.md

 ## Builtin Indicators

 The libary contains some basic technical analysis indicators implemented in pandas/numpy.
-All indicators are classes that must be instantiated before being used in the plot api.
+Indicators are classes that must be instantiated before being used in the plot api.

 Some of the indicators included are:

 - `SMA` Simple Moving Average
 - `EMA` Exponential Moving Average
 - `ROC` Rate of Change